Withdrawing your super to start a business is a great way to access capital for your venture.

 Therefore, your only option is to access your super via a non-commutable transition to retirement (TTR) income stream.

-To do this, you use some or all of your accumulation account savings to start a TTR income stream.
+To do this, you use some or all of your accumulation account savings to start a transition to retirement pension

 Contributions are unable to be made to an income stream account.